bayfrontmedia/php-http-response/README.md

 **Description:**

-Sets header value(s) to be sent with the response.
+Sets header values to be sent with the response.

 **Parameters:**